 There are a few ways to purchase funeral insurance:

-- If you're reasonably healthy, not in a rush, want the best rate possible and don't mind doing a medical, apply to a traditional carrier with standard underwriting.
+- If you’re reasonably healthy, want the best final expense insurance rate possible and don’t mind doing a medical, apply to a traditional carrier with standard underwriting.

 - Do you currently have a term life insurance policy that’s in force?
 If so, it may be possible for you to convert a small amount of your current term insurance (ie. $25,000) into permanent insurance without providing any medical evidence.
 All that may be required is some paperwork.

 Again, this is a situation where having a good independent life insurance agent worth his or her salt, is invaluable.
 Call Policy Architects today 1.888.501.9583 or schedule a call at your convenience.

 Why would anyone do that you ask?